ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-signed-corim}
 ## The signed-corim Container

 A CoRIM is signed using {{-COSE}}.
 The additional CoRIM-specific COSE header member label corim-meta is defined as well as the corresponding type corim-meta-map as its value.
-This rule and its constraints MUST be followed when generating or validating a signed CoRIM tag.

 ~~~ CDDL